fabiopiratininga/TIASound/README.md

 ## Playback Behavior

 The TIA chip (and this emulator) features two audio channels that play continuously once started.
-Unlike modern audio APIs:
+Unlike modern audio APIs, sounds don't have a defined duration - they keep playing until modified.

-Sounds don't have a defined duration - they keep playing until modified Each channel can only play one sound at a time Changing parameters instantly affects the ongoing sound Set volume to 0 to silence a channel
+Each channel can only play one sound at a time.
+Changing parameters instantly affects the ongoing sound.
+Set volume to 0 to silence a channel.

 ## Quick Start